Levine Toilolo

 Levine Joseph Toilolo (born July 30, 1991) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Stanford Cardinal and was selected by the Atlanta Falcons in the fourth round of the 2013 NFL draft.
+Toilolo also played for the Detroit Lions, San Francisco 49ers, and New York Giants.

 Early life

 Toilolo was born in San Diego, California.
 While attending Helix High School in La Mesa, he played for the Helix Highlanders high school football team.

 College career

 Toilolo attended Stanford University, where he played for the Stanford Cardinal football team from 2009 to 2012.
-He finished his college career with 50 receptions for 763 yards and 10 touchdowns.
-He decided to forgo his senior season and enter the 2013 NFL Draft.
+Toilolo finished his college career with 50 receptions for 763 yards and 10 touchdowns.
+Toilolo decided to forgo his senior season and enter the 2013 NFL Draft.

 Professional career

 Pre-draft

 On January 8, 2013, it was announced that Toilolo would forgo his last year of collegiate eligibility and enter the 2013 NFL draft.
 He was one of 19 collegiate tight ends to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
-Toilolo had a mediocre performance, had a few drops, and didn't display an ability to receive well.
-On March 21, 2013, he opted to attend Stanford's pro day, along with 12 other teammates.
+Toilolo had a mediocre performance as he did not display an ability to receive well due to having a few drops.
+On March 21, 2013, Toilolo opted to attend Stanford's pro day, along with 12 other teammates.
 He performed the majority of drills, but was only able to have better measurements and times in the bench press (19 reps), vertical jump (33+1/2 in), and broad jump (9 ft 9 in).
-Toilolo attended only one private workout with the Atlanta Falcons and was the team he was linked to throughout the draft process.
+Toilolo attended only one private workout with the Atlanta Falcons, which was the team he was linked to throughout the draft process.
 At the conclusion of the pre-draft process, Toilolo was projected to be a fifth round pick by NFL draft experts and scouts.
 He was ranked the eighth best tight end prospect in the draft by NFLDraftScout.com.